Why Cub Scouting?

 How much does it cost?

-Annual pack dues for 2024/25 are $280.
+Annual pack dues for 2025/26 are around $280.
 Note: there are scholarship funds available if cost is an issue.
 This covers a lot of the activities for the year.

 Some activities - such as campouts - will incur additional costs to cover things like food, campsites, etc. The pack will subsidize these events as much as our funding allows.